- Soil Texture

 If you suspect a nutrient deficiency, get the soil tested.
 Collect three different samples: 1) from an area where the crop is growing; 2) from an area where symptoms are most severe; 3) from an area were symptoms are just starting to appear.

-For more information on nutrient deficiencies, see: Plant Nutrients from Penn State, Guide to Symptoms of Plant Nutrient Deficiencies (PDF) from University of Arizona Cooperative Extension, and Crop Nutrient Deficiencies and Toxicities (PDF) from MU Extension.
+For more information on nutrient deficiencies, see: Plant Nutrients from Penn State, Guide to Symptoms of Plant Nutrient Deficiencies (PDF) from University of Arizona Cooperative Extension.

 How do soil nitrogen levels change over time?

 When organic matter decomposes, nitrogen initially accumulates as ammonium.
 In warm soils with favorable pH, ammonium is rapidly converted to nitrate.
 Several factors, including soil temperature and residue composition, affect the rate at which nitrogen becomes available to plants.
 Nitrogen is released more slowly in cold soils and more rapidly in warm soils.
 The carbon-to-nitrogen ratios of decomposing materials also impact nitrogen availability.
 The decomposition of “brown” materials (high carbon-to-nitrogen ratio) requires nitrogen and thus temporarily “ties up” available soil nitrogen.
 Conversely, the decomposition of “green” materials (low carbon-to-nitrogen ratio) quickly releases available nitrogen into the soil.

 Concentrations of nitrate in the soil are susceptible to rapid changes.
 For instance, heavy rains can cause nitrate leaching.
 In saturated soils, nitrate can be converted to gaseous forms of nitrogen which are released into the atmosphere.

 Over longer time periods, manure applications and legume cover cropping will increase soil nitrate levels.